Skip to content

 Frequently Asked Questions

-Size the battery energy (Wh) for average power consumption to meet runtime goals.
-Size the battery's continuous current rating for peak current draw to avoid excessive voltage sag.
-For pulsed loads, add bulk capacitance to absorb current peaks so the battery sees only smoothed average current.
+Per battery sizing methodology: Size energy (Wh) for average power to meet runtime requirement.
+Size continuous current rating (C-rate) for peak current to avoid excessive voltage sag (>10% causes controller brownout).
+For pulsed loads, add bulk capacitance (1-10 mF per amp of pulse current) to smooth current demand—the battery then sees only average current while capacitors supply peaks.

 Shop Components